 Pittsburgh Harassment and Stalking Attorneys

 No one wants to be the victim of harassment and stalking, but there are individuals who partake in these behaviors, sometimes without even realizing it.
 Unfortunately, when these individuals are caught, they can face serious consequences for their actions.
-Ignorance of the laws isn’t a good enough reason to get out of these charges, which is why it’s critical to make sure you fully understand the Pennsylvania laws regarding these matters to help you avoid breaking the law and the penalties that go with it.
+Ignorance of the laws isn’t a good enough reason to get out of these charges, which is why it’s critical to make sure you fully understand the Pennsylvania harassment and stalking laws to help you avoid breaking the law and the penalties that go with it in Pittsburgh.

 Sometimes people can claim harassment when it doesn’t fall under the definition as detailed in Pennsylvania state laws.
 First and foremost, to qualify for harassment under the law, there must be intent to harass, annoy or alarm another individual.
-In addition, to the intent, individuals must take part in one of more of the following activities to be charged with harassment:
+In addition, to the intent, individuals must take part in one of more of the following activities to be charged with harassment in Pittsburgh:

 - Strike, push, kick or otherwise make contact with the other individual or threaten to do so.